AndrewTrepagnier/AndrewTrepagnier/README.md

 🎭🎭⚜️⚜️

 **My name is Andrew.
-I like high tech stuff, machine learning, and building cool things.**
+I like thinking about high tech stuff and I am frequently confused**

 - Connect on my linkedin!
 I'm more active there.